 Now for a hand file set, you are going to love if you are looking for files to carry out more precise and intricate work.
 From a company called Dylan-EU, this lot of files are made from a mix of diamond particles and metal and are finished with a very smart, if a little different, gold surface.

 All measure at just 140mm and feature non-slip and extremely comfortable soft rubber grip handle.
 All of which is perfect for protecting yourself from fatigue or injury from accidental slips or drops.

-With a total of ten to choose from, just about all of the main and expected file shapes are included, making them suitable for a variety of different tasks including polishing, grinding, deburring and roughing.
-It also means they are suitable for use with many different materials such as glass, ceramics, plastic, metal, bone, stone and wood.
+With a total of ten to choose from, just about all of the main and expected hand file shapes are included, making them suitable for a variety of different tasks including polishing, grinding, deburring and roughing.
+It also means they are suitable for use with many different materials such as glass, ceramics, plastic, soft metal, bone, stone and wood.
 You can use them therefore on anything from wooden furniture to glass mirrors and even automobile parts and products.

-Did we mention that for a set of 10 metal tools you won’t need to spend more than a tenner?
+Did we mention that for a pack of 10 metal tools you won’t need to spend more than a tenner?
 We wouldn’t wait around to snap up this great deal if we were you.

-We’re back with Draper for this next set.
+We’re back with Draper for this next one.
 This time it’s an 8-piece collection of engineer’s rasps and files.
 Manufactured from high carbon steel, these are designed to last and perform well for you, time and time again, offering you a great and balanced combination of brute force and intricate precision.